Shirley Temple: Early years

-Shirley Jane Temple was born on April 23, 1928, at Santa Monica Hospital (now UCLA Medical Center) in Santa Monica, California, the third child of homemaker Gertrude Temple and bank employee George Temple.
+Shirley Jane Temple was born on April 23, 1928, at Santa Monica Hospital in Santa Monica, California, the third child of homemaker Gertrude Temple and bank employee George Temple.
 The family was of Dutch, English, and German ancestry.
-She had two brothers: John and George, Jr. The family moved to Brentwood, Los Angeles.
+She had two brothers: John and George Jr. The family moved to Rockingham Avenue, Brentwood, Los Angeles.

-Her mother encouraged her to develop her singing, dancing, and acting talents, and in September 1931 enrolled her in Meglin's Dance School in Los Angeles.
-At about this time, Shirley's mother began styling her daughter's hair in ringlets.
+Temple's mother encouraged her to develop her singing, dancing, and acting talents.
+At about this time, her mother began styling Temple's hair in ringlets.

-While at the dance school, she was spotted by Charles Lamont, who was a casting director for Educational Pictures.
-Temple hid behind the piano while she was in the studio.
-Lamont took a liking to Temple, and invited her to audition; he signed her to a contract in 1932.
+While at the dance school, Temple was spotted by Charles Lamont, who was a casting director for Educational Pictures.
+She hid behind a piano while he was in the studio.
+Lamont liked Temple and invited her to audition.
+He signed her to a contract in 1932.
 Educational Pictures launched its Baby Burlesks, 10-minute comedy shorts satirizing recent films and events, using preschool children in every role.
-Glad Rags to Riches was a parody of the Mae West feature She Done Him Wrong, with Shirley as a saloon singer.
-Kid 'n' Africa had Shirley imperiled in the jungle.
-The Runt Page was a pastiche of The Front Page.
-The juvenile cast delivered their lines as best they could, with the younger players reciting phonetically.
+In 1933, Temple appeared in Glad Rags to Riches, a parody of the Mae West feature She Done Him Wrong, with Temple as a saloon singer.
+That same year, she appeared in Kid 'in' Africa as a child imperiled in the jungle and in Runt Page, a pastiche of the previous year's The Front Page.
+The younger players in the cast recited their lines phonetically.

-Temple became the breakout star of this series, and Educational promoted her to 20-minute comedies.
-These were in the Frolics of Youth series with Frank Coghlan Jr.; Temple played Mary Lou Rogers, the baby sister in a contemporary suburban family.
-To underwrite production costs at Educational Pictures, she and her child co-stars modeled for breakfast cereals and other products.
-She was lent to Tower Productions for a small role in her first feature film (The Red-Haired Alibi) in 1932 and, in 1933, to Universal, Paramount, and Warner Bros.
-Pictures for various parts including an uncredited role as a child whose doll's head is shot off right in front of her in To the Last Man (1933) starring Randolph Scott and Esther Ralston.
+Temple became the breakout star of this series, and Educational promoted her to 20-minute comedies in the Frolics of Youth series with Frank Coghlan Jr. Temple played Mary Lou Rogers, the baby sister in a contemporary suburban family.
+Temple and her child costars modeled for breakfast cereals and other products to fund production costs.
+She was lent to Tower Productions for a small role in the studio's first feature film, The Red-Haired Alibi (1932), and in 1933 to Universal, Paramount and Warner Bros.
+Pictures for various parts, including an uncredited role in To the Last Man (1933), starring Randolph Scott and Esther Ralston.

 Film career

-Fox Film songwriter Jay Gorney was walking out of the viewing of Temple's last Frolics of Youth picture when he saw her dancing in the movie theater lobby.
-Recognizing her from the screen, he arranged for her to have a screen test for the movie Stand Up and Cheer!
-Temple arrived for the audition on December 7, 1933; she won the part and was signed to a $150-per-week contract that was guaranteed for two weeks by Fox Film Corporation.
+After viewing one of Temple's Frolics of Youth films, Fox Film Corporation songwriter Jay Gorney saw her dancing in the theater lobby.
+Recognizing her from the screen, Gorney arranged a screen test for Temple for the film Stand Up and Cheer!
+(1934).
+Temple auditioned on December 7, 1933, and won the part.
+She was signed to a $150-per-week contract that was guaranteed for two weeks by Fox.
 The role was a breakthrough performance for Temple.
-Her charm was evident to Fox executives, and she was ushered into corporate offices almost immediately after finishing "Baby, Take a Bow", a song-and-dance number she performed with James Dunn.
+Her charm was evident to Fox executives, and she was ushered into corporate offices almost immediately after finishing "Baby, Take a Bow", a song-and-dance number that she performed with James Dunn.